 Tier 1 Cities

-Tier-1 cities are densely populated and have higher living expenses.
-There are major international airports, industries, top multi-specialty hospitals, education, and research institutes in these cities”
+Tier 1 cities are densely populated and have higher living expenses, along with major international airports, top industries, multi-specialty hospitals, and leading education and research institutes.

 Beijing